Spatiam/Captive-Portal/README.md

 #### Additional

-Below sites needs to be resolvable to public IPs for CP to work connectivitycheck.gstatic.com www.gstatic.com www.apple.com captive.apple.com clients3.google.com
+Below sites needs to be resolvable to public IPs for CP to work:

+connectivitycheck.gstatic.com

+www.gstatic.com

+www.apple.com

+captive.apple.com

+clients3.google.com

-Those IPs needs to be NATed to the pi so basically NAT everything from WiFi to the RPI
+Those IPs needs to be NATed to the pi (Network Address Translation)

+We intercept and modify the related network address headers as they route to the end-device

 #### Troubleshooting